vectara/vectara-docs/www/docs/api-reference/chat-apis/list_conversations.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The List Conversations API lists all the conversations in a specific corpus.
+The List Conversations API lists all the conversations in a customer account.
 This data enables developers to monitor chatbot interactions and understand how users engage with the data.
 Pagination lets developers navigate through large datasets.